Dalrymple ESCRI-SA Battery Project

-ElectraNet’s 30 MW large-scale battery at Dalrymple substation will demonstrate how energy storage can strengthen the grid, and improve reliability for the lower Yorke Peninsula.
+ElectraNet’s ESCRI-SA large-scale battery at Dalrymple substation demonstrates how energy storage can strengthen the grid and improve reliability for the lower Yorke Peninsula.

-Construction has been awarded to Adelaide company Consolidated Power Projects who will work with international power company ABB and battery provider Samsung to deliver the project.
+The battery facility was constructed by Adelaide company Consolidated Power Projects who worked with international power company ABB and battery provider Samsung to deliver the project.

 Construction commenced in October 2017 and the site was energised in April 2018.
 Commissioning and testing occurred until late 2018 and AGL starting commercial operation of the BESS in December 2018.

 The project was part funded by the Australian Renewable Energy Agency (ARENA).
 ElectraNet delivered an extensive knowledge sharing program to share information about BESS performance, as part of its funding agreement with ARENA.
 The extent of knowledge sharing represents unprecedented transparency for a grid-scale BESS in the NEM, with knowledge-sharing material available further below.